-Wrath of The Demon is a great action adventure game and technically one of the most polished action adventure games ever developed for the Amiga and Atari ST!
-The game consists of a variety of scenes each of which contains some sort of a task for completion and, while they are not outstandingly original, they are sufficiently varied to prevent boredom from setting in.
-The game was also released for the MS-DOS systems and the 8bit Commodore 64.
+Wrath of The Demon is a beauiful but tough action adventure game in the likes of Psygnosis' Beast.
+The game is split into a variety of scenes, each of which containing some sort of a task for completion.
+WOTD (in short) was released for the Atari ST, Amiga, DOS and the 8bit Commodore 64.
 The Amiga version comes in 4 disks.

 STORY / GAMEPLAY After the impressive intro telling the story of the game, the quest begins in a fantasy world where an evil magician called Anthrax summons a Demon in order to take over everything.
 By the time he is summoned, the Demon brings hordes of freaking creatures along.
 The Kingdom's Princess is lost and the King fears that the Demon took her away.
 You are the only one who can help find the Demon, kill him, bring the Princess back to safety and put an end to Anthrax's plans.
 The way is extremely difficult though as you have to avoid traps and fight against flying creatures, giants and, finally, the Demon himself.
 Wrath Of The Demon is one of the toughest games ever made and one of the most technically advanced for the Amiga, ST and PC (DOS).
 All game's controls are responsive and the game tasks are quite entertaining while they need some synchronization to complete.